PLU2013/gg2-demo/front_end/README.md

 Here, the buyer can mark each product purchased, can edit the product price and priority.

+The product page works offline.
+After the start of the purchase, all orders are saved on the local storage.
+This is done to avoid connectivity conflics in stores.
+Later, if the connectivity is good, the changes are updated on the server.

 > The priority number defines the purchasing priority according the buyer's preferences.
 >> This value can also be edited in the product management page.